by Cynthia M. Johnson, MA

-The esophagus is a tube that carries food from your mouth to your stomach.
-Chronic esophagitis is inflammation of the esophagus.
-Barrett's esophagus is a condition that results in a change in the cells in the lower part of this tube.
+The esophagus is a tube that carries food from the mouth to the stomach.
+Barrett esophagus is a condition that results in a change in the cells in the lower part of this tube.

-The exact cause of Barrett's esophagus is not known.
-It may result from damage to the esophagus caused by the chronic reflux of stomach acid.
-Frequent or chronic reflux of stomach acid into the esophagus is called gastroesophageal reflux disease (GERD).
+The exact cause is not known.
+In some people, it may be caused by a backup of stomach acid into the tube.
+This is also known gastroesophageal reflux disease (GERD).

 National Institute of Diabetes and Digestive and Kidney Diseases